tomrndom/osf-website/src/pages/membership/join-the-open-infrastructure-foundation-1.md

 Established Company: $15k/year | Start Up: $5k/year

-<ul style="color:#133e68;"><li>Access to OSF projects restricted use logos for commercial use if and as long as product meets technical requirements (your support helps the foundation promote and protect the project brand)</li>
+<ul style="color:#133e68;"><li>Access to OIF projects restricted use logos for commercial use if and as long as product meets technical requirements (your support helps the foundation promote and protect the project brand)</li>
-<li>Designation as Silver Member with corporate logo placement in supporters section of osf.dev</li>
+<li>Designation as Silver Member with corporate logo placement in supporters section of openinfra.dev</li>
 <li>Profile on openstack.org detailing your organization's support for OIF projects, with link to your site </li>
 <li>OIF Silver Member badge available for corporate website or marketing materials</li>
 <li>Opportunity to be included in OIF newsletter</li>